loporrit/SelfHosting/Mare/README.md

 **Mare Warning:** in particular, you may wish to use a sub-domain, not your primary domain, so that you are free to use Cloudflare or another CDN for your primary website.

+**Old OS Warning**: I have assumed that `/var/run/` is the same directory as `/run/`.
+This is not the case on some older versions (e.g. Debian 11).
+You may need to adjust file paths in this case.

 ## 1. Install required software: nginx, Redis, and PostgreSQL

 Examples here will assume your server is running Debian: